rreece/rreece.github.io/outline-of-philosophy/invitation.md

     At the least, it is a claim that
     *science should be guiding in what we claim there is*.

+An important view of philosophy for a naturalist is that science and philosophy have common concerns and territory;
+philosophy is continuous with science.
 At its simplest, perhaps [naturalism](http://rreece.github.io/outline-of-philosophy/naturalism.html) can be summarized as a rejection of *a priori* speculation and a support for a science-first philosophy,